pluralsight/guides/published/big-data/enrich-your-enterprise-analytics-capabilities-today-with-the-elastic-stack/article.md

 Once we’ve gathered all our system logs, we will want to analyze them in order to gather as much insight as possible.

-To do so, we will introduce the powerful analytics engine, **Elasticsearch**.
+To do so, we will introduce the powerful analytics engine, [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 With Elasticsearch at our disposal, we will be able to ingest and “massage” our data to a form suitable for us.

 Alternatively, we could simply use Elasticsearch as our “integration” platform.
 Such a platform integrates our transmitted data with with our visualization layer, something that we will cover shortly.
 In other words, sometimes data “massaging” prior to visualization may be unnecessary.